tisenres/bron24_android/README.md

   <img src="https://github.com/user-attachments/assets/676633ae-b254-4650-907a-7e4e3f50dc2e" width="250" />
 </p>

-> Screenshots and demo videos are available in the repository's `media/` folder.

 ---

 If you're curious about building apps with Clean Architecture or Kotlin Compose workflows, this repo is a practical showcase with real-world lessons.